What is a Blood Stem Cell Transplant?

 Who Needs a Bone Marrow, Stem Cell or Cord Blood Transplant?

-A blood stem cell transplant may also be a treatment option for patients with certain inherited diseases such as immune deficiency diseases.
+A stem cell transplant may also be a treatment option for you if you have an inherited disease such as certain immune deficiency diseases.

 Different Types of Blood Stem Cell Transplants